ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

 - **producer-cloud-stream**

-  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics` root folder:
+  - In a terminal, make sure you are in the `spring-cloud-stream-kafka-multi-topics` root folder:

   - Run the Maven command below to start the application:
     ```